 Use a large skillet, so you have plenty of room to scoot the ingredients around as needed.
 This is especially important when you add the eggs in the steps below.

-Add the chicken broth, and soy sauce.
+Add the chicken broth and soy sauce.
 Bring to a boil and then reduce heat to low.

+Stir in the cold leftover rice to the dish until combined.
+Heat through.
 Create a hole in the center and add a tablespoon of olive oil to the skillet.
 Pour in the beaten eggs.

 I find it works best to scoot the vegetables to the edges of the pan, which leaves the center open.
 Add the eggs to this center part where you can scramble them easily.